 No matter the issue, Trump knows a guy

+In this Feb.
+27, 2016 file photo, then-Republican presidential candidate Donald Trump stands in front of his airplane as he speaks during a rally in Bentonville, Ark.
 No matter what issue Trump is addressing, he seems either to know somebody with a relevant personal experience or he's got a firsthand tale to recount.
-When he met airline CEOs on Thursday, Trump said his own pilot - "who's a real expert" - had told him about problems with obsolete equipment.

 Add your comments below